CFC-Servers/cfc_gmod_scripts/README.md

 ## `boreas_cleaner`

 ### Description
-Removes a variety of entity types at startup that lag players on gm_boreas.
+Removes a variety of entity types at startup that lag players on `gm_boreas`.

 # Development
 **Halt!**